 Your body is remarkably good at telling you when it’s feeling worn out, so make sure you’re listening!
 If you’re feeling tired or sore at work, take a couple minutes to stand up, stretch, or even change your position.
 It may seem like a small step, but even a few seconds of stretching can make a big difference.

 If you need to lift a heavy object, make sure you’re doing it correctly.
-According to the Mayo Clinic, following these steps can help:
+According to the Mayo Clinic, following these steps can help avoid needing a lower back pain doctor:

 - Lift with your knees